almightynassar/almighty-rpg-manager/src/assets/md/campaign/people.md

 The leader is the Lefantian Jerts Dina, a short fellow with sunken eyes and tattered ears.
 The public liason is the Teztec Chu'si Nateri, who has spottled emerald green skin and she is missing part of her left thumb.
 Jerts is ably assisted by the Forged Seidel Iteration 3, who has a bronze-coloured chassis that is engraved with decorative patterns.

+### Spectrum

+Spectrum is the leader of the Collectors, and is visiting Dessingrove on a '*Pilgrammage*'.
+His chassis is a sheeming coat of chrome, but with the obvious sign of wear and tear from centuries of use.
+His eyes burn bright, and he is constantly looking around his environment as if he is assessing each and every thing.

+He has chosen to retain all of his memories instead of doing a fresh restart.
+This makes him seem to act slower and more lethargic than others of his kind, as his RAM and SWAP spaces are at full capacity and his memory subroutines are constantly trying to optimise his memory.
+To help the optimisation, he only speaks in Gauldian as most of his primary memories are in this ancient language.

 ---

 # Kobolds of Koburg